Aspects of kink-like structures in 2D dilaton gravity: Conclusion

 The peculiar profile of the matter field appears numerically to resemble a double-kink configuration.
 Although, indications of the numerical solution and stability are not enough affirmations to guarantee that the topological solutions are true double-kinks.
 For this analysis, we study the energy profile of the matter field.
 Furthermore, the arguments from the configurational entropy (precisely, the DCC) help us confirm the previous result.
 The calculation of energy and DCC suggests that multiple phase transitions (or at least two) occur around the neighborhood of the origin.
 The domain walls are in a region around the range of values in the power spectrum, namely, $-0.69<k<0.69$.
-This result allows us to interpret that there is a double phase transition.
+This result allows us to interpret that there is a double-phase transition.
 DCC data permit us to affirm that our structures are not true double-kink.

-It is interesting to observe that when the p-parameter increases, the warp factor e$^{2A}$ becomes more significant.
+It is important to observe that when the p parameter increases, the warp factor e$^{2A}$ becomes more significant.
 Also, while the p-parameter increases, the field configurations go from a more compact field configuration to a smoother profile.
-This result implies that the interforce is smaller for $p$ larger, and the scattering process will occur in a longer time interval.
+This result implies that the interforce is smaller for $p$ smaller.

-The results obtained throughout this work are interesting and open new doors.
-They will help us to understand the more complex models in high dimensions.
-This discussion could be extended to models with 2D modified gravity \cite{Schm}.
-We hope to bring these discussions into future works.
+The results obtained throughout this work open new doors for a better understanding of the aspects of the topological structures.
+That is because they will help us to understand the more complex models in high dimensions.
+Furthermore, this discussion could be extended to models with two-dimensional modified gravity \cite{Schm}.
+We hope to bring these discussions in some future works.